 - 1) Check voltage at supply.
 If supply is not present the fault is at the customer supply.
 If power is present, see remedy 2; - Check fuse for visual failure.
-If none noticeable check fuse for continuity using a multimeter.
+If none noticeable check fuse for continuity using a multi-meter.
 If fuse found to be faulty, replace with new part and test equipment again for correct working order.
-If found to be working correctly see remedy 3; - 3) Firstly, check supply at lampholder.
-If supply is present, disconnect unit from power supply before removing the lamp.
-If noticeable damage to filament is present, the lamp will have failed.
-The lamp can also be checked for continuity using a multi-meter.
+If found to be working correctly see remedy 3; - 3) Firstly, check the mains supply (115v or 240v) inside the junction box (terminals L & N).
+If supply is present, check the output from the electronic power supply inside the junction box (48v 7.3A across terminal 6 & 7).
+If output is present disconnect unit from mains power before removing the lamp.
+If noticeable damage to lamp is present, the lamp will have failed.
 Replace lamp ensuring all precautions and instructions previously outlined in this manual are adhered to.